Dehydrated Family Stranded On Cliffs Above Hudson Uses Cellphones To Send Distress Signal

 The original call of a hiker falling more than 40 feet brought Palisades Interstate Park Police, along with firefighters from Piermont and Nyack, shortly after 7:30 p.m.
 Sunday.
 The rescuers used thermal imaging cameras and a spotlight before determining the call was unfounded.

-What they did find were seven stranded hikers using the lights from their cellphones to send a distress signal from the cliffs in Alpine.
+What they did find were six stranded hikers using the lights from their cellphones to send a distress signal from the cliffs in Alpine.

 Following a quick medical assessment, rescuers with the Piermont Fire Department High Angle Rescue Team walked the family members down a path and used ropes to get them all to safety at the Alpine Boat Basin below.